Comal County Court Records

 Searching Family Court Records

-Family case records can be searched through the Civil, Family Case Records section of the Comal County Judicial Record Search page.
+Family case records are searchable through the Civil, Family Case Records section of the Comal County Judicial Record Search page.
 For copies, contact the District Clerk at (830) 221-1250 or email DistrictClerksOffice@co.comal.tx.us, or reach the County Court at Law Records Clerk at (830) 221-1240, Option 1, or email ccalrecords@co.comal.tx.us.

 Family Law Filing Fees (District Clerk)